 |notifyOutputChanged||Alerts the framework whenever the code component has new outputs ready to be retrieved asynchronously.|

 |state||Contains component data from the previous page load in the current session if the component explicitly stored it earlier using the setControlState method.|

 |container||An HTML div element to which developers and app makers can append the HTML elements for the UI that defines the component.|

 When a user interacts with your components to change data, your component must call the method passed in as notifyOutputChanged parameter in the init method.
 When you use this method, the platform then responds by calling the getOutputs method.
 The getOutputs method returns values that have the changes made by the user.
 For a

 field component, this would typically be the new value for the component.

 App changes data

-If the data is changed by the platform it will call the updateView method of your component object and pass a new context object as a parameter.
-You must implement this method and use it to update the value displayed in the component.
+If the platform changes the data, it calls out the updateView method of the component and passes the new context object as a parameter.
+This method should be implemented to update the values displayed in the component.

-You should define a destroy method in your object.
-This will be called when the page closes and you should use it to remove any clean up code such as removing any event handlers.
+Developers should implement the destroy method, which is called when the page closes, to remove any cleanup code such as event handlers.

-Each custom component should have a resource file to construct its visualization.
+Each code component should have a resource file to construct its visualization.
 You can define a resource file in the manifest.
-The resource node in the manifest file refers to the resources that component require to implement its visualization.
-More information: Resources
+The resource node in the manifest file refers to the resources that the component requires to implement its visualization.
+More information: resources element